Kim Kardashian Is Not Regretting Her Marriage To Kanye West [Debunked]

 “They ask for money.
 I said, ‘I don’t have any money.’
 They dragged me out to the hallway, on top of the stairs.
 That’s when I saw the gun clear as day.
 I was kind of looking at the gun.
 Looking down back at the stairs,” Kardashian, who adds that she considered running down the stairs, is quoted as saying.

-According to USA Today, 10 people have been charged with the crime.
+According to USA Today, 10 people have been charged for the crime.
 A police report published in a French newspaper included Kim’s statement to the police.
 Kardashian claimed she was caught in her bathrobe.
 They pushed her on the bed and strapped her with plastic cables.
 Then, they taped her mouth and legs before carrying her into the bathtub.

 This season of Keeping Up with the Kardashians should be an interesting one, and it needs to be.
 The ratings for the show have been declining for the past couple of years.
 Are you going to watch this new season of Kim Kardashian’s show?
 Let us know your thoughts in the comments section.